nowaalex/af-utils/conventions.md

 ## Formatting and linting

-Oxfmt formats JavaScript, TypeScript, JSX, TSX, JSON, CSS, HTML, Markdown, and generated TypeDoc reference files.
+Oxfmt formats checked-in JavaScript, TypeScript, JSX, TSX, JSON, CSS, HTML, and Markdown.
 Prettier with the official plugins is the only formatting exception for `.astro` and `.svelte` templates.
+Ignored TypeDoc and bundle-size output is validated at generation time instead of being reformatted.
 Oxlint checks JavaScript and TypeScript; `astro check`, `svelte-check`, and Nx type-check targets own their semantic checks.
 The checked-in tool configuration is the source of truth for enabled rules.